 Also, be aware of complicating factors, such as an illness, death of a loved one, or a divorce.
 When these are added to the everyday pressures kids face, the stress is magnified.
-Even the most amicable divorce can be a difficult experience for kids because their basic security system — their family — is undergoing a tough change.
+Even the most amicable divorce can be tough for kids because their basic security system — their family — is undergoing a big change.
 Separated or divorced parents should never put kids in a position of having to choose sides or expose them to negative comments about the other spouse.

 Also realize that some things that aren't a big deal to adults can cause significant stress for kids.
 Let your kids know that you understand they're stressed and don't dismiss their feelings as inappropriate.

 Younger children may pick up new habits like thumb sucking, hair twirling, or nose picking; older kids may begin to lie, bully, or defy authority.
-A child who is stressed may also have nightmares, difficulty leaving you, overreactions to minor problems, and drastic changes in academic performance.
+A child who is stressed also may overreact to minor problems, have nightmares, become clingy, or have drastic changes in academic performance.